 Some schools are eligible for a transport subsidy.
 That means either they provide a special school bus service for pupils, or parents qualify for an allowance to help with transport costs.

 You can find out more about eligibility, entitlement zones, bus routes, school bus safety and travel assistance for students with special needs in the school transport section of the Ministry of Education website.

 There are many ways to find information about the schools you are considering for your children.

 The Ministry of Education's Education Counts website has useful data about schools, including the number of pupils, attendance records, and how the students are performing against National Standards or qualifications.

 The Education Counts website also has a link to each school’s Education Review Office (ERO) report.
 ERO is the government office that assesses the performance of schools.
 It assesses every school in New Zealand at least once every three years and publishes its reports online.

 Schools in New Zealand also have their own websites.
-You should visit school websites to find out about:
+Visit school websites to find out about:

 - food options, eg whether they have a cafeteria